Skip navigation

 The Royal Court

-The Royal Court sits as either the Superior Number or the Inferior Number.
+The Royal Court can sit as either the Superior Number or the Inferior Number.

 Jury or ‘Assize’ trials

-Civil matters are dealt with by one of the four divisions of the Royal Court.
-Cases concerning land and immovable property are dealt with by the Heritage division.
+Civil matters are dealt with by one of the divisions of the Royal Court.
+Cases concerning land and immovable property are dealt with by the Heritage Division.

 Appeals